 The programme aims to strenghten the research on liberal adult education.
 A regional network is build around each university.
 The researchers of the field are invited to join in, but so are also the teachers and administrative people working in educational institutes and associations and people working with the issues of liberal adult education in regional and national government.

 Recent activities and materials

 Memorandum of Understanding 2011.
-MoU between Finnish Adult Education Association (VST/FAEA) and Universities of Tampere, Eastern Finland and Åbo Akademi in summer 2011.
+MoU between Finnish Adult Education Association (VST/FAEA) and University of Eastern Finland, Tampere University and Åbo Akademi in summer 2011.

 Other activities organized in English

-Let’s Work Together action group, Tampere & Pirkanmaa region.
+- Let’s Work Together action group 2016-, Tampere & Pirkanmaa region.

 Aims and objectives

 The tradition of liberal adult education in Nordic countries is long, strong and influential.
 It is an essential part of the Nordic ethos and building of societal welfare.
 During the past decades liberal adult education has been in major transition that stems from the international developmental features such as the neo-liberalistic and market-oriented financial policy, the opportunities offered by new technology for even faster innovations and real-time operations and the democracy-gap between supra-national agencies and nation-states.
 On national level the population in the Nordic countries is aging and migrating from rural to urban areas, the amount of immigrants is growing, municipal service structure is being rationalized and the staffs in liberal adult education institutes are being renewed.
 Since the 1980s and 90s liberal adult education has tried to cope with diminishing public support and tightening controls, as well as with increasing competition in education markets.
 At the same time liberal adult education has also tried to maintain its tradition of voluntary studies.